markuskeller1960/blogger-raspberry-ui/README.md

 1. Read the [Angular Style Guide](https://angular.io/styleguide) first.

-2. The OPEn code ist written in Typescript.
+2. The Code ist written in Typescript.
 Do not mix Typescript with JavaScript.

 3. Some tutorials use deprecated code with no injections.
 Use injections when ever possible.